 Your credit report is a record of your credit history.
-It includes information to identify you as well as information about your credit history, including loans you've both applied for and taken out.
+It includes information to identify you as well as information about your credit history, including loans you've applied for and taken out.

-You can access your credit report free of charge every three months (previously every 12 months).
+You can access your credit report free of charge every three months.